Go to the Nature Institute’s home page

 In 1827 the Scottish botanist, Robert Brown, used a microscope to observe tiny pollen granules, about 5 microns (5 millionths of a meter) long, suspended in water.
 (For comparison, the diameter of a typical human cell nucleus is about 10 microns.)
 He observed a continuing series of movements — a “rapid oscillatory motion” — in what appeared to be random directions.
 Such movements, apparently coming from nowhere, were a considerable mystery at the time.

 The motion, which gained the name “Brownian”, was further characterized by later investigators.
 Their work confirmed three features of the movements: they were indeed random in the sense that all directions were “equally likely”; “further motion seemed totally unrelated to past motion”; and “the motion never stopped”.
-In addition, “small particle size and low viscosity of the surrounding fluid resulted in faster motion” (Encyclopedia Britannica editors).
+In addition, “small particle size and low viscosity of the surrounding fluid resulted in faster motion” (Encyclopedia Britannica editors 2024).

 In the early twentieth century the French physicist, Jean Baptiste Perrin, recorded the positions of three particles in water at 30-second intervals, as viewed through the microscope.
 His representation is shown in Figure 15.2.